com-lihaoyi/utest/readme.md

 callback.

-If you need something fancier than what `utestBeforeEach` or `utestAfterEach` provide feel, e.g. passing initialized objects into the main test case or tearing them down after the test case has completed, free to define your test wrapper/initialization function and use it for each test case:
+If you need something fancier than what `utestBeforeEach` or `utestAfterEach` provide, e.g. passing initialized objects into the main test case or tearing them down after the test case has completed, feel free to define your test wrapper/initialization function and use it for each test case: